 - Detergent for cleaning down surfaces

-- Bleach for cleaning surfaces and plain beach can be used to disinfect drinking water (1/2 a teaspoon of bleach to 10 litres of water – let it sit for 30 minutes)
+- Bleach for cleaning surfaces and the plain bleach can be used to disinfect drinking water (1/2 a teaspoon of bleach to 10 litres of water – let it sit for 30 minutes)

 Dealing with the emotional aftermath

-Be prepared to feel adrenaline, excitement, fear, stress, anxiety, frustration and anger.
-You may find that you deal remarkably well after the first few weeks – as your energy is being put into day to day living.
+You’ll feel adrenaline, excitement, fear, stress, anxiety, frustration, and anger simultaneously.
+You may find that you deal remarkably well after the first few weeks – as your energy is being put into the day to day living.
 Once things start to get back to some kind of normal, you may find that is when you start to experience some physical symptoms of the stress you have been under.
 You may get sick or begin to suffer from anxiety or depression.
-The tiniest thing may set you off and there may be tension in your immediate family situation or with colleagues in your work place.
-Remember it is not them, and it’s not you at fault, it’s the situation you find yourself in, so be kind to each other and give each other a lot of leeway.
-The behaviour you may expect from your loved ones under normal circumstances is not what you are going to get after weeks of built up stress and worry.
+The tiniest thing may set you off, and there may be tension in your immediate family situation or with colleagues in your workplace.
+Remember it is not them, and it’s not you at fault, it’s the situation you find yourself in, so be kind to each other and give each other a break.
+Under normal circumstances, the behaviour you may expect from your loved ones is not what you will get after weeks of built-up stress and worry.
 Try to find ways to see the funny side of what you are experiencing – humour is a great stress reliever.
 Be kind to yourself – eat well, exercise and don’t overindulge (though it’s hard not to reach for the chocolate, wine glass or ice cream).